KamleshKG/advanced-ansible-july2025/Day1/README.md

 - Red Hat developed Podman Container Engine and CRI-O Container Runtime
 - The ideas from rkt were in created CRI-O
 - Starting from Red Hat Openshift 4.x, Openshift stopped support for Docker, they moved to Podman instead
+- Podman stores container images for every user (isolated by users)
+- Podman containers created by one user is not visible to other users (isolated by users)
 </pre>

 ## Pod Overview